infinum/ngx-nuts-and-bolts/libs/ngx-nuts-and-bolts/env/README.md

 ### 2.2.2.
 Configuration

-`EnvironmentVariablesService` can be configured by setting a value under `ENVIRONMENT_VARIABLES_CONFIG` DI token to an object that satisfies `IEnvironmentVariablesConfig` interface.
+`EnvironmentVariablesService` can be configured by setting a value under `ENVIRONMENT_VARIABLES_CONFIG` DI token to an object that satisfies `EnvironmentVariablesConfig` type.
 You can use `provideEnvironmentVariablesServiceConfig` functional provider.
 The configuration object has the following properties:

 - `truthyBooleanStrings` - An array of strings that will, when reading environment variable via `getAsBoolean`, be consider `true`.
 Before comparison, the actual value is converted to lowercase.
 The default value is `['true', '1']`.